The Port Town of Horta

 The Scrimshaw Museum above the famous Peter’s Café Sport by the water’s edge exhibits engraved whales’ bones and teeth dating back to 1884.
 The bar itself is a magnet for skippers and their crew enjoying a mid-Atlantic stopover.

-15 km from Horta is the Caldeira Cabeço Gordo, a vast green 400-metre-deep volcanic crater in the centre of the island.
+15 km from Horta is the Caldeira Cabeço Gordo, a vast green 400-metre-deep volcanic crater in the centre of Faial Island (indicated on the Google map below).

 Faial’s other spectacular natural sight is the Vulcão dos Capelinhos, where volcanic activity in 1957 extended the island on the west side, smothering a lighthouse which can now be seen buried in ash.
 The excellent volcanology centre catalogues in vivid detail the series of seismic events that created the lunar landscape that now marks Faial’s west coast.